United Nations General Assembly Resolution 498 (V)

-The United Nations General Assembly resolution 498 was approved on February 1, 1951, in response to the intervention of Chinese Communist troops in Korean War.
+The United Nations General Assembly Resolution 498 was approved on 1 February 1951, in response to the intervention of Chinese Communist troops in the Korean War.

 It was the first time in which United Nations treated a nation as an aggressor.

 Background

 Poster of 1951 (produced by the American government) allusive to the resolution.
-The text is in thai.
+The text is in Thai.
 The text in the arrow translates "44 nations condemn red China".
 The names of the countries that approved the resolution appeared.

 In late 1950, hundreds of thousands of Chinese Communist troops crossed into North Korea to help the troops of the Democratic People's Republic of Korea to fight the coalition led by United States and the Republic of Korea.

-The General Assembly vote followed unsuccessful attempts by the U.S. delegation to the United Nations to have the Security Council take action against the Chinese Communists.
+The United Nations General Assembly (UNGA) vote followed unsuccessful attempts by the U.S. delegation to the United Nations to have the United Nations Security Council (UNSC) take action against the Chinese Communists.
 Exercising his nation's veto power, the Soviet representative on the Security Council consistently blocked the U.S. effort.
 Turning to the General Assembly, the U.S. delegation called for the United Nations to condemn communist China as an aggressor in Korea.